arte-della-degustazione-hero-min

 WHITE

-This is the typical colour of sparkling wine with the classic method.
-Its shade is influenced by the grapes used, by the action of the yeasts and by the length of ageing after disgorgement.
+This is the typical colour of sparkling wines produced with the classic method.
+Its shade is influenced by the grapes used, by the action of the yeasts and by the length of ageing after the dégorgement.

 STRAW YELLOW WITH GREEN SHADES

-This is the emblematic shade of the Charmat method or of the ‘blanc de blancs’ wines, i.e. produced exclusively with white grapes.
+This is the typical shade of wines produced with the Charmat method or of the ‘blanc de blancs’ wines, i.e. produced exclusively with white grapes.

 STRAW YELLOW – LIGHT GOLD